My services/ what I can do

 o rapid/ systemic reviews of literature

 I have developed and applied a robust, bespoke and critical research and evaluation framework to capture learning, development and change in third-sector and community/ charity work.
 The theory examines process and impact outcomes (‘theory of change’) to explore learning about process and impact outcomes at individual, group, community and political levels to understand personal and group experiences and gains, and to inform campaigning/ programme/ initiative development, group and community work and action, and political and social (policy) change.
-In addition to offering my expertise in applying conventional theories of change to research, evaluation and learning, I apply this model to participatory and co-created research projects and project/ initiative evaluations.

 o human rights activism, migration and campaigning